 Luther College employees may release directory information without written permission of the student; however, students have the right to restrict access to directory information.
-For students who have made such a request with the Student Life Office, the specific restrictions that are requested may be identified on that students record in Datatel.
-If an employee encounters one of these records, he or she will receive a message on the screen notifying which data has been restricted.
-If a student has requested that access to directory information be restricted, he or she should refer all requests for information about that student to the Student Life Office.
+For students who have made such a request with the Student Life Office, the specific restrictions that are requested may be identified on that students record in Colleague.
+If an employee encounters one of these records, they will receive a message on the screen notifying which data has been restricted.
+If a student has requested that access to directory information be restricted, they should refer all requests for information about that student to the Student Life Office.

 Directory information is defined as:

 *Luther College records visual images during many campus events and daily activities, such as convocations, concerts, classes, athletic events, and other public events on and off campus.
 These images are regularly used and published as part of Luther's coverage of campus life for a variety of audiences, including but not limited to - the Luther Magazine, the Luther official website, and admissions materials.

 Alumni records are for official college and Luther College Alumni Association use, and also for individual communication of a personal nature between alumni.
 Use of this information for any other purpose, including, but not limited to, reproducing and storing in a retrieval system by any means, electronic or mechanical, and photocopying or using the addresses or other information for any private, commercial, or political mailing is strictly prohibited and constitutes misappropriation of college property.